Insights into development

 - Grades tend to reduce the quality of students’ thinking.
 They forego critical thinking in favour of regurgitating a text to do well on a test.
 Studies3 show that students who were graded, remembered fewer facts a week after the lesson, as did students were told there would be no grades

 So what do we do instead?
-We present formal reports at the conclusion of the program.
-They show parents and students the progression of a child’s personal growth (via the learning steps they have taken to get there), assessing them on their own progress rather than with a homogenised scale of grades or as a comparison to average of other students at the age/grade level.
-This type of assessment and reporting that celebrates a child’s growth and creates a growth mindset is essential in order to develop students to be the kind of learners that will set them up for the world that awaits them.
+We present formal reports at the conclusion of the semester.
+They show parents and students the progression of a child’s personal growth (via the learning steps they have taken to get there).
+Our assessment and reporting celebrates a child’s growth and creates a growth mindset is essential in order to develop students to be the kind of learners that will set them up for the world that awaits them.